Mother’s Day breakfast [updated]

-April 7, 1975: Carlotta, left, Alexia and Hilaire Atlee prepare a Mother’s Day breakfast of a waffle topped with whipped cream and fresh strawberries.
+April 7, 1975: Carlotta, left, Alexia and Hilaire Atlee prepare a Mother’s Day breakfast for Alicia V. Atlee.
+The breakfast considted of a waffle topped with whipped cream and fresh strawberries.

 Staff writer Barbara Hansen reported in the May 8, 1975 Los Angeles Times: